Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Comparison with Daniel and Vosko

-\subsection{Comparison with Daniel and Vosko}
+\section{Comparison with Daniel and Vosko}

-The standard reference for the momentum distribution in the random phase approximation is a 1960 paper by Daniel and Vosko \cite{DV60}.
-They use a Hellmann-Feynman argument to obtain the momentum distribution from a derivative of the ground state energy with respect to an artificial parameter introduced in a modified Hamiltonian, where the ground state energy is computed by the perturbative resummation of \cite{GB57}.
-One may of course be concerned that this approach is not very reliable because the change in occupation numbers that the Hellmann-Feynman argument tests for corresponds to changes in the energy of order $\hbar^2$, which might be beyond the energy resolution that the random-phase approximation can provide.
+The standard reference for the momentum distribution in the random phase approximation is \cite{DV60}.
+Daniel and Vosko use a Hellmann-Feynman argument to obtain the momentum distribution from a derivative of the ground state energy with respect to an artificial parameter in a modified Hamiltonian, where the energy is computed by the perturbative resummation of \cite{GB57}.
+This approach may not very reliable because the change in occupation numbers that the Hellmann-Feynman argument tests for corresponds to changes in the energy of order $\hbar^2$, which is beyond the energy resolution that the rigorous results provide.
 But at least formally we may compare \cref{eq:nqbfinalresult} to Daniel and Vosko's momentum distribution, given for the Coulomb potential and in the thermodynamic limit in \cite[Eq.~(8)]{DV60} for $ q \in B_{\F}^c $ as\footnote{The variables $ q, k $ and $ u $ from \cite{DV60} correspond to $ \frac{|k|}{k_{\F}}$, $\frac{|q|}{k_{\F}} $ and $ \mu $ in our notation.}

 with coupling constant $ \alpha = \frac{e_{\Coul}^2}{\pi^2 k_{\F}} $ and